vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-quotes.md

 updatedAt: "2022-12-02T14:51:23.888Z"
 ---

->ℹ The **B2B Quotes & Carts** app is part of VTEX’s [B2B Suite](https://developers.vtex.com/docs/guides/vtex-b2b-suite) solution: a collection of apps that allow stores to manage organizations, storefront roles and permissions, and checkout settings for B2B commerce relationships.
+> ℹ️ The **B2B Quotes & Carts** app is part of VTEX’s [B2B Suite](https://developers.vtex.com/docs/guides/vtex-b2b-suite) solution: a collection of apps that allow stores to manage organizations, storefront roles and permissions, and checkout settings for B2B commerce relationships.
 We recommend that you use it alongside the other apps in this suite for all functionalities to work as expected.

 The B2B shopping experience frequently requires the possibility for customers to request quotes and negotiate prices with sales representatives.